Bodies in Lake Mead recall Las Vegas’ organized crime days - NewsBreak

 Stuffing a body in a barrel has a “signature of a mob hit,” said Schumacher, whose museum is in a renovated historic downtown Las Vegas post office and federal building.
 It opened in 2012 as The National Museum of Organized Crime & Law Enforcement.

 He and Green both cited the death of John “Handsome Johnny” Roselli, a mid-1950s Las Vegas mobster who disappeared in 1976.
-A few days later his body was found in a steel drum floating off the coast of Miami.More human remains found at Nevada’s Lake Mead
+A few days later his body was found in a steel drum floating off the coast of Miami.Retired Las Vegas police officers offering reward for divers who find more bodies in Lake Mead

 David Kohlmeier, a former police officer who now co-hosts a Las Vegas podcast and fledgling TV show called “The Problem Solver Show,” said Monday that after offering a $5,000 reward last week for qualified divers to find barrels in the lake, he heard from people in San Diego and Florida willing to try.